DIY Fishing Gear Storage Shed With Solar Battery Charger

-Using Solar to Power the Shed
+How to Use Solar to Power a Shed

 I purchased a 10W solar panel and charge controller on Amazon.
 When I received them, I connected the controller and panel and measured the output.
 It was about 20V with no load, 13.3V with a load.
 Then I connected the battery and it seemed to be charging.
 I had to add some lengths of wire and change the small aligator clips to large ones.

 - Automatically manage the working of solar panel and battery in solar system.